diku-dk/futhark-ad-sc22/README.md

     docker build -t zfnmxt/futhark-ad-sc22 .

 within the root directory of this repository.
+Note that this will likely take a very long time.

 ## Running experiments
 The docker container may be run interactively with